Failure of weak-type endpoint restriction estimates for quadratic manifolds: Background and proof outline

 \subsection{Acknowledgements}

 The author thanks his advisor, Betsy Stovall, for suggesting this problem and for her advice and support.
 The author also thanks Marianna Csörnyei for introducing him to K\"orner's paper.
 The author was supported during this project by the National Science Foundation under grant numbers DMS-2037851 and DMS-2246906.
+The author thank the anonymous reviewer for their suggestions on the manuscript.